 Here you are.
 You’re on the highest echelon, now.

-This is the best gaming PC build under $2000.
+This is the best gaming PC build under $2000 in the high end category.
 Period.

 You want to know how is this possible?
 Let’s take a dive then.

 The 2000 dollar PC build makes no compromises.
 This is the best performance you’re going to get out of consumer-grade hardware for a long time.

 This is a 4k gaming PC build and it can destroy VR, stream with no issues, and render at incredible speeds...you’re unstoppable.
 Here are the requirements we set to make that happen.

 Unparalleled streaming/rendering performance.
 With the overclockable i7-8700K at the heart of this build, you can enjoy the best streaming and rendering performance the PC market has to offer.
 This CPU looks at the heaviest workloads and laughs.
 You should, too.